40 Best Things to Do in St. Louis, MO

 Follow the Beat at the Hollywood Casino Amphitheatre

-Still, it had witnessed some very iconic music moments, such as when Axl Rose from Guns and Roses tackled an audience member for clicking pictures of the concert.
+I remember when Axl Rose from Guns and Roses tackled an audience member for clicking pictures of the concert.

-The band was subsequently banned from playing in St. Louis until 2017 when the band Kings of Leon had to stop their show because of pigeon feces.
+Another memorable incident was when the band Kings of Leon had to stop their show because of pigeon feces.

 Watch a Play at The Fabulous Fox Theatre